IMAFDI/task-manager-project/README.md

 ### 3️⃣ Install Python Dependencies

-Create virtual environments and install dependencies for both services.
+Create virtual environments and install dependencies for each service.

 #### ➤ Task Manager Service